sophieSpacee/sophieSpacee/spacee-development.md

 ![image](https://user-images.githubusercontent.com/72617821/133153956-fea108cf-8f04-49dd-8006-a40d3816ac03.png)

 * Now I am working on the backend side of this page.
 I need to learn how to use Context in order to share my teams and spaces data with my building component.
-I heard about Redux, but my mentor from OpenClassrooms told me Context was better.
+I heard about Redux, but my mentor from OpenClassrooms told me Context was easier to learn.

 ## Week 3